 Your engineers will thank you when they arrive at their next job fully equipped with all the information from your CRM they need.
 Kit your team out with job management apps that they can simply install on their mobile devices.
 They won’t even need an active internet connection to use whilst onsite; just create or fill in a job then sync them later.

 Engineers will be able to access relevant documents for a specific client onsite.
-They’ll even be able to work on a document with the upcoming SharePoint integration.
+They’ll even be able to work on a document with the SharePoint integration.

 5. Integrate with other software